julfikaralam/Implementation-and-Performance-Comparison-of-Minimax-and-Alpha-Beta-Pruning-Algorithms/README.md

-# Implementation-and-Performance-Comparison-of-Minimax-and-Alpha-Beta-Pruning-Algorithms
+# Implementation and Performance Comparison of Minimax and Alpha-Beta Pruning Algorithms

-Implementation and Performance Comparison of Minimax and Alpha-Beta Pruning Algorithms Using a Random Binary Game Tree
+Implementation and Performance Comparison of Minimax and Alpha-Beta Pruning Algorithms Using a Random Binary Game Tree.

 ---

-## 🎯 Objectives
+# 🎯 Objectives

 The objectives of this project are: